IamMufasa/active_directory/walkthrough/setupVMs/README.md

 # Setting up the Domain Controller

-1. Use `sconfig` or a managemnet client to configure domain controller:
+1. Use `sconfig` or a managemnet client to configure the domain controller:
     - Change the hostname
     - Change the IP address to static
     - Change the DNS server to our own IP address